 Tip: Don't fret about a guaranteed Old Course tee time too much.
 Worst case, walk the course when it's closed on Sunday and becomes a public park.

 East Lothian, Scotland

 East Lothian, situated across the Firth of Forth from St. Andrews, is just a half-hour’s drive from Edinburgh.
 History is its allure.
 Muirfield, host of the Open 16 times, only accepts outside play Tuesdays and Thursdays.
 Pack a nice jacket and tie to wear in the clubhouse.
 Musselburgh Links, The Old Golf Course, a scruffy nine-holer inside a horse racing track in the middle of town, holds the distinction of being the oldest course in the world still in existence.
 The West Links features some of the wildest surprises in links golf, including the original Redan Hole.
-Gullane, home to three courses (No. 1 is best), will host the 2015 Aberdeen Asset Management Scottish Open prior to the Open Championship on the Old Course at St. Andrews.
+Gullane, home to three courses (No. 1 is best), hosted the 2015 Aberdeen Asset Management Scottish Open.

 Tip: No visit is complete with a meal, a drink and putt off a barstool at Duck's Kilspindie House in Aberlady, and inquire about a tour of the Heritage of Golf Museum while at Gullane Golf Club.

 Ayrshire Coast, Scotland